 Daughter Holly Joined her Famous Dad, Jack Palance, as Co-Hosts of "Ripley's Believe It or Not!"

 Tough guy actor Jack Palance, who had already enjoyed a long and successful career in films and on television, was tapped to host a documentary-style television series, “Ripley’s Believe It or Not!” which debuted in 1982 on ABC.
 The show introduced viewers to the strange, mystifying, and bizarre oddities, people, and events that defy explanation.
 The series ran from 1982 to 1986.
 During that time, Palance had three co-hosts.
 The first was actress Catherine Shirriff and the last was singer Marie Osmond, but he had a special connection with the middle one.
 It was his own daughter, Holly Palance.
 Like her famous dad, Holly Palance was an actress.
 You might remember her from her role in The Omen.

 Tom Laughlin and His Wife, Delores Taylor, in a scene from the 1971 movie "Billy Jack"

-Actor Tom Laughlin and his wife, Dolores Taylor, both started in Billy Jack, a movie that was conceived, written, directed, and produced by the couple.
+Actor Tom Laughlin and his wife, Dolores Taylor, both starred in Billy Jack, a movie that was conceived, written, directed, and produced by the couple.
 Laughlin attended the University of Wisconsin, then transferred to Marquette University, before transferring again to the University of South Dakota.
 It was there that he met Dolores Taylor, a graphic design student who would become his wife.
 It was also in South Dakota that Laughlin witnessed the mistreatment of Native Americans.
 It inspired him to write the screenplay for Billy Jack which they made into a movie in 1971.
 It was followed by The Trial of Billy Jack in 1974 and Billy Jack Goes to Washington in 1976.

 "Sailor Beware" was a 1952 comedy film starring Dean Martin and Jerry Lewis